-I want to share with you a moment of honesty in my journey of motherhood, but finding the right words, and the right sentences doesn’t come easy.
+I want to share with you a moment of honesty in my journey of motherhood, but finding the right words, and the right sentences don’t come easy.
 I struggle to love my toddler and that journey, that sentence and experience is not permitted in the realm of the ‘perfect mother.’
 But I am not the perfect mother.

 I’m struggling with showing love and appreciation towards my toddler because he was challenging and he is challenging.
 My patience is tested every day, and I feel myself being the mother I don’t want to be.
 I yell.
 I scream.
 I cry.
-I bang my head agains the wall wondering why the fuck he is who is.
+I bang my head against the wall wondering why the fuck he is who is.

 My two children look alike but are very different babies.